barghouthi/blog/_posts/2019-07-15-smt-probability.md

 Our [paper](http://pages.cs.wisc.edu/~aws/papers/popl19.pdf) gives a full-blow, soundness-police-compliant view of this idea -- and a lot of implementation details because some of these formulas involve non-linear arithmetic and quantifier alternation.
 We manage to automatically prove accuracy properties of some sophisticated algorithms from the differential privacy literature.
 It's really fascinating how far we can take SMT solvers.

+*Thanks to Calvin Smith for comments on an earlier draft.
+I stole the figures from his slides.*